Income Tax Rates and Allowances

 From 6 April 2016, tax on dividends was changed (See Hot Topics).
 The 10% notional tax credit that was being applied to dividend income was abolished.

 From 6 April 2017, new allowances are available for individuals of £1,000 each, one for trading and one for property income.

 We have shown the rates for the current and previous tax year.
 Click here for further information

 The higher earner of a couple entitled to Child Benefit will have a tax charge if their “adjusted net income” exceeds £50,000 in a tax year.
 If “adjusted net income” exceeds £60,000, then the tax charge will be equivalent to all of the child benefit received.

-You can get Marriage Allowance for 2018/19 if all the following apply:
+You can get Marriage Allowance for 2019/20 if all of the following apply:

 - you’re married or in a civil partnership